tree-fiddy/Assignment_1/README.md

 LaTeX

 ## How to run the programs in this file
-Each Algorithm's implementation is stored
+Each Algorithm's implementation is stored in their respective directories.

 ## Deliverables
 1.  a file named README.txt containing instructions for running your code (see note below)